Dec. 13, 2010

 Coach

 The winningest head football coach in Ohio State history, Wayne Woodrow "Woody" Hayes led the Buckeyes to conference-record 205 wins over his 28 seasons in Columbus.
 Hayes coached at Ohio State from 1951 until 1978, reeling in five national championships and 13 Big Ten titles, including six in a row between 1972 and 1977.
 Hayes took Ohio State to four consecutive Rose Bowl games from 1972 to 1975, cementing the Buckeyes as one of only two teams in the bowl's history to appear in four straight years.
 The three-time National and two-time Big Ten Coach of the Year also coached 56 first team All-Americans, three Heisman Trophy winners, three Outland Trophy honorees and two Lombardi Award winners.
 Before Ohio State, Hayes coached at his alma mater of Denison College for three seasons before moving on to Miami (Ohio), where he spent two seasons on the sidelines before beginning his career at Ohio State.
-Hayes is a member of the College Football Hall of Fame. (return to chart)
+Hayes is a member of the College Football Hall of Fame. (

 Bo Schembechler, Michigan (1969-1990)